neow3j/neow3j-docs/docs/neo-n3/smart_contract_development/introduction.md

 flavour or subset and name it NeowJava.
 Section [NeowJava](neo-n3/smart_contract_development/neowjava.md) discusses in which ways NeowJava deviates from Java and what the pitfalls are when using NeowJava.

 ## Development Environment

-You can write smart contracts in any editor or IDE you want, but there are some environments, namely Visual Studio Code and IntelliJ IDEA, that provide you with extra support for an improved developer experience.
+You can write smart contracts in any editor or IDE you want.
+There are some environments, namely Visual Studio Code and IntelliJ IDEA, that provide you with extra support for an improved developer experience.

 With [**Visual Studio Code**](https://code.visualstudio.com/) you can make use of the [Neo Blockchain Toolkit](https://marketplace.visualstudio.com/items?itemName=ngd-seattle.neo-blockchain-toolkit) extension, that is